microsoftgraph/msgraph-sdk-powershell/src/Files/Files/docs/v1.0/Get-MgDriveItemVersionContent.md

 # Get-MgDriveItemVersionContent

 ## SYNOPSIS
-Get content for the navigation property versions from drives
+The content stream for this version of the item.

 ## SYNTAX